emmyanderson00/CS201FinalProject_Anderson/README.md

 It works with printed books and audiobooks.
 For every book, the program stores the title, author, genre, and book type.
 Printed books also store the number of pages.
 Audiobooks store the duration in minutes.
 The program can also calculate the cost of each book based on the project requirements.
 Printed books cost 0.50 per page.
 Audiobooks cost 0.25 per minute.
-The program also allows the user to add books, search books, sort books, display statistics, display last-N book records, save book data to a file, and load book data from a file.
+The program also allows the user to add books, search books, sort books, display statistics, display last N book records, save book data to a file, and load book data from a file.

 ### How to Run the Program